postersw/AndersonIsland/ReadMe.txt

 03/07/17.
 1.08.030717 version code 2222.
 Branch Ver18.
 Uploaded to Google Play @ 1330.
 		Move link for Ferry Location to dailycache.
 Improve Events table display.

+GIT CREATE NEW BRANCH
+	1. Merge current branch (e.g. Ver18) into Master:
+		1. Switch Current branch to Master: Screen "Branches".
+Select 'master'.
+		2. Select Merge.
+Then set Merge from Branch "xxxx (e.g. Ver18)"  Into current Branch "Master" and commit changes after merging.
+	2. Create new branch (e.g. Ver19)
+	3. Download new branch to each PC.
+	4. Switch Build to new branch (e.g. Ver19)

 WEB DEBUG/BUILD
 	Upload to anderson-island.org using godaddy.com file interface.
 	Debug using chrome, F12.
 All features should work except pushbots.